Pips Answer for Friday, August 29, 2025

 My strategy was to look for the most restricted sums first.
 In the Easy puzzle, the target sum of 4 and 3 on the edges meant I had to place the dominoes like [3,1] and [5,4] very carefully so the pips aligned with those small targets.

-Nyt Pips medium answer for 2025-08-29
+NYT Pips medium answer for 2025-08-29

-Answer for 2025-08-29
+Complete answer for 2025-08-29 (Medium)

 For the Medium puzzle, I immediately hunted for the zeros.
 Since there was a region with a sum of 0, I knew the 0-0 side of a domino had to land there.